corazawaf/coraza/readme.md

 ## About current version (0.1.0-alpha1)

 Most features are available for testing, APIs are unstable but close to the final product.
-The rule engine is stable but requires more tsting.
-A lot of performance optimization is required.
-This version might receive daily patching.
-Check the test engine to learn more about the supported features.

 ## What is not working